Dielectric elastomers

 Working principle of dielectric elastomer actuators.
 An elastomeric film is coated on both sides with electrodes.
 The electrodes are connected to a circuit.
 By applying a voltage $U$ the electrostatic pressure $p_{el}$ acts.
 Due to the mechanical compression the elastomer film contracts in the thickness direction and expands in the film plane directions.
 The elastomer film moves back to its original position when it is short-circuited.

 Dielectric elastomers (DEs) are smart material systems that produce large strains and are promising for Soft robotics, Artificial muscle, etc. They belong to the group of electroactive polymers (EAP).
 DE actuators (DEA) transform electric energy into mechanical work and vice versa.
 Thus, they can be used as both actuators, sensors, and energy-harvesting devices.
 They have high elastic energy density and fast response due to being lightweight, highly stretchable, and operating under the electrostatic principle.
 They have been investigated since the late 1990s.
 Many prototype applications exist.
-Every year, conferences are held in the US and Europe.
+Every year, conferences are held in the Canada and Europe.

 Working principles

 A DEA is a compliant capacitor (see image), where a passive elastomer film is sandwiched between two compliant electrodes.
 When a voltage $U$ is applied, the electrostatic pressure $p_{el}$ arising from the Coulomb forces acts between the electrodes.
-The electrodes squeeze the elastomer film.
-The equivalent electromechanical pressure $p_{eq}$ is twice the electrostatic pressure $p_{el}$ and is given by:
+The electrostatic pressure force $p_{el}$ acting on the plane-parallel plates of a capacitor is given as: